Are you looking for a weekend away and the best weekend trips from Nashville, TN? Don’t worry—we have you covered!

 These displays have heart-warming stories from the CCC workers where they talk about the park and their personal stories working there.

-There are easy trails for quick trips with young children, or for a more intense visit, there are backpacking courses that can take (but they take several days to complete).
+There are easy trails for quick trips with young children, or for a more intense visit, there are backpacking trails (which take several days to complete the full thing).

 Distance: 129 miles